Save on pet insurance for your pet

-All animals have the potential to develop heatstroke and though some are particularly well suited to living and exerting themselves in hot climates, even they have limits.
-If your dog starts to display symptoms of heatstroke, it is imperative to seek medical assistance as soon as possible.
+All animals have the potential to develop heat stroke and though some are particularly well suited to living and exerting themselves in hot climates, even they have limits.
+If your dog starts to display symptoms of heat stroke, it is imperative to seek medical assistance as soon as possible.

-These signs typically occur as a result of the dog’s raised body temperature affecting the proper production and function of the enzymes responsible for regulating the functions of its major organs.
-This means that if the condition is allowed to persist, the dog is placed at risk of serious damage to its health, with heatstroke proving lethal in many circumstances.
+These signs typically occur as a result of your dog’s raised body temperature affecting the proper production and function of the enzymes responsible for regulating the processes of the major organs.
+This means that if the condition is allowed to persist, your dog is placed at risk of serious damage to their health, with heat stroke proving lethal in many circumstances.
 To diagnose the problem, a vet will usually only have to perform a cursory physical examination, as the symptoms themselves are extremely distinctive.

 For more information pertaining to this topic, you can visit our condition guide: Heat Stroke in Dogs.

-How Do I Treat My Dog’s Heatstroke?
+How Do I Treat My Dog’s Heat Stroke?

-A vet will follow a similar procedure, as their objective will be to lower the animal’s body temperature as fast as possible.
-Because of this, they will usually immerse the dog in a cold bath and pay close attention to their core temperature.
-As hydration is another key component of curing heat stroke, the vet may start the animal on ‘fluid therapy’, whereby an intravenous drip is used to deliver fluids directly into the body, ensuring that they start to have an effect as fast as possible.
+A vet will follow a similar procedure to yours, as their objective will be to lower your dog's body temperature as fast as possible.
+Because of this, they will usually immerse your dog in a cool bath and pay close attention to their core temperature.
+As hydration is another key component of treating heat stroke, the vet may start your companion on ‘fluid therapy’, whereby an intravenous drip is used to deliver fluids directly into the body, ensuring that they start to have an effect as fast as possible.

 Following treatment, it is not unusual for the vet to perform blood tests to make sure that there is no evidence of serious organ damage present.

-The dog will be able to return home after a brief period of observation, but you should keep in mind that they will be in a severely weakened state and so must be left to rest and regain their strength in the wake of the ordeal.
-Heatstroke can have a range of effects on the body depending on its severity, so follow-up treatment may be required.
+Your dog will be able to return home after a brief period of observation, but you should keep in mind that they will be in a severely weakened state and so must be left to rest and regain their strength in the wake of the ordeal.
+Heat stroke can have a range of effects on the body depending on its severity, so follow-up treatment may be required.